 Nissan brought out the newer S110 that came as a two-door hardtop coupe or a 3-door hatchback.
 Nissan had designed it to feature a rotary engine that later turned to be unreliable.
 Its design was similar to the Leopard sedan and coupe.
 The S10 got a redesign in the next release that came with a two series range and double-plug conventional piston engine system.

 The new design saw brand new bumpers and a restyled front fascia.
 The S110 held up performance-wise with a varied range of engines in the subsequent years, with the permanent one being the DOHC FJ20 engine.
-Nissan allowed different designers to tweak the Silvia according to demands by consumers, which led to the development of the Australian Nissan gazelle.
+Nissan allowed different designers to tweak the Silvia according to demands by consumers, which led to the development of the Australian Nissan Gazelle.
 Small upgrades, like updated grille designs and taillight lenses, differentiated these designs.

-S12 (1983 to 1989)
+S12 (1983 to 1989) / Nissan Gazelle

-Before Samsung's S12, Nissan launched its S12 in 1983 that was a coupe and hatchback.
-It came with different powertrains that included a 1.8-litre CA18S/E/DE inline-4, a 1.8-litre CA18ET/CA18DET turbo inline-4, and a 2.0-litre CA20E inline-4, a 2.0-litre FJ20E inline-4 and, a 2.0-litre FJ20ET inline-4 turbo, a 3.0-litre VG3OE V6, all came paired with either a 5-speed manual gearbox or 4-speed L4N71/E4N71 automatic transmission.
-The Australian S12, aka the Gazelle, arrived in October 1983 as a coupe or a hatchback that featured a 2.0-litre SOHC CA20E engine coupled with either a 5-speed manual gearbox or a 4-speed automatic transmission.
+In 1983 before Samsung's S12, Nissan launched its S12, which was a coupe and a hatchback.
+It came with different powertrains that included 1.8-litre CA18S/E/DE I4, 1.8-litre CA18ET/CA18DET turbo I4, 2.0-litre CA20E I4, 2.0-litre FJ20E I4, 2.0-litre FJ20ET I4 turbo, and 3.0-litre VG3OE V6 engines, all paired with either a 5-speed manual gearbox or 4-speed L4N71/E4N71 automatic transmission.
+The Australian S12, aka the Nissan Gazelle coupe or hatchback, arrived in October 1983 featuring a 2.0-litre SOHC CA20E engine coupled with either a 5-speed manual gearbox or a 4-speed automatic transmission.

-The new s13 rolled off the dock in the 1989 release as 2-door coupes or 2-door convertibles, and later, as 2-door fastbacks.
+The new S13 rolled off the dock in the 1989 release as 2-door coupes or 2-door convertibles, and later, as 2-door fastbacks.
 All three were available in either CA18DE or CA18DET engine but which were replaced by SR20DE and SR20DET after a while.